-Training to be delivered in performing the work Up to 6.5 points R3.1 Proponents will be evaluated on their undertaking of a commitment with respect to delivery of on- the-job training and apprenticeship programs for Indigenous people from the area of the contract, which is considered to be the Traditional Territory of the Carcross/Tagish First Nation, at no additional cost under this project.
+Training to be delivered in performing the work

+Up to 6.5 points

+Proponents will be evaluated on their undertaking of a commitment with respect to delivery of onthe-job training and apprenticeship programs for Indigenous people from the area of the contract, which is considered to be the Traditional Territory of the Carcross/Tagish First Nation, at no additional cost under this project.
 "Training and Apprenticeship" is considered delivered when the receiving individuals have acquired certifiable work skills.
 This is only considered achieved through an independent third party certification process.

+Total number of Indigenous training hours proposed:

+R3.1

+To establish the training score, each responsive bid will be prorated against the Proponent proposing the highest number of total Indigenous training hours, with the proposal committing to the highest number of training hours receiving 6.5 Points.

+Example:

-Total number of Indigenous training hours proposed: To establish the training score, each responsive bid will be prorated against the Proponent proposing the highest number of total Indigenous training hours, with the proposal committing to the highest number of training hours receiving 6.5 Points.
-Example: - · Bidder 1 Bidde Bidder 3 Total number of Indigenous training hours proposed 20 hours 35 hou Irs 60 hours 20/60 x 6.5 = 2.2 35/60 > x 6.5 = 3.8 60/60 x 6.5 = 6.5 iction and Incentive Cor nditions w ill apply to this criterion The use of subcontractors or suppliers that are Indigenous, or Indigenous firms, from the area of the contract, which is considered to be the Traditional Territory of the Carcross/Tagish First Nation, in carrying out the contract.
-Bidder Included a firm guarantee to use Indigenous Sub-Contractors for services or the procurement of supplies and equipment, from the area of the contract associated with the project. to 45.5 points R3.2 Indigenous Sub-Contractors / Suppliers from the area of the contract are defined as : 1.
-An enterprise that is a sole proprietorship, limited company, co-operative, or not-for profit organization in which Indigenous persons have majority ownership and control (meaning at least 51 percent); or a joint venture or consortium in which an Indigenous business or Indigenous businesses as defined above have at least 51 percent ownership and control.
-2. The Supplier's head office or the head office of the Indigenous group that holds the majority ownership, must be located within the area of the contract. co-operative, or not-for y ownership and control m in which an bove have at least 51 us group that holds the If Contractor is an Indigenous firm, the entire value of the contract, LESS any non-Indigenous subcontracting for both goods and services, would apply to the total of line (A) below.
-Percent % (A/B) Points 0 to 9% 0 to 4 10 to 39% o 34 40 to 49% 50% to 100% to 39 to 45.5 40 10 40.0 Note: if the Prime Contractor is an Indigenous owned business, from the area of the contract, the total dollar value of the Indigenous contracting, from the area of the contract shall also include
+Bidder 1 Bidder 2 Bidder 3 Total number of Indigenous training hours proposed 20 hours 35 hours 60 hours 20/60 x 6.5 = 2.2 35/60 x 6.5 = 3.8 60/60 x 6.5 = 6.5

+Deduction and Incentive Conditions will apply to this criterion

+The use of subcontractors or suppliers that are Indigenous, or Indigenous firms, from the area of the contract, which is considered to be the Traditional Territory of the Carcross/Tagish First Nation, in carrying out the contract.
+Bidder Included a firm guarantee to use Indigenous Sub-Contractors for services or the procurement of supplies and equipment, from the area of the contract associated with the project.

+Up to 45.5 points

+Indigenous Sub-Contractors / Suppliers from the area of the contract are defined as:

+- 1. An enterprise that is a sole proprietorship, limited company, co-operative, or not-for profit organization in which Indigenous persons have majority ownership and control (meaning at least 51 percent); or a joint venture or consortium in which an Indigenous business or Indigenous businesses as defined above have at least 51 percent ownership and control. - R3.2 - 2.
+The Supplier's head office or the head office of the Indigenous group that holds the majority ownership, must be located within the area of the contract.

+If Contractor is an Indigenous firm, the entire value of the contract, LESS any non-Indigenous subcontracting for both goods and services, would apply to the total of line (A) below.

+Percent % (A/B) Points

+0 to 9% 0 to 4

+10 to 39% 5 to 34

+40 to 49% 35 to 39

+50% to 100% 40 to 45.5